Special report: The legacy of Romney's healthcare Rx

 For those for whom the goal of the reform is improved public health, preliminary figures are encouraging if inconclusive, as it's too early to assess clinical outcomes.

-Nancy Kressin, director of the health and healthcare disparities research program at Boston University's School of Medicine, is conducting a number of on-going studies about care for chronic conditions and emergency room use.
+Nancy Kessler, director of the health and healthcare disparities research program at Boston University's School of Medicine, is conducting a number of on-going studies about care for chronic conditions and emergency room use.

-What has been established so far is that scores have risen on such measures as whether a respondent "has a usual source of care" and "made a doctor visit for preventative care" - in the latter case, by 6.7 points from 2006 to 2009, according to the latest figures available from Blue Cross Blue Shield of Massachusetts Foundation.
+What she has established so far is that scores have risen on such measures as whether a respondent "has a usual source of care" and "made a doctor visit for preventative care" - in the latter case, by 6.7 points from 2006 to 2009, the latest figures available.
 Those saying they did not get the care they needed - specialist visits, preventative care, dental, and prescription drugs - all fell.

 In 2010, close to 90 percent of Massachusetts women had had pap smears within the past three years, the highest rate in the country and a full 9 points higher than the national average.
 Among middle-class adults who often made too much money to qualify for public support but struggled to purchase coverage on their own, the percentage of insured has risen 4.7 points.